3.1 Cost benefits of the unitary patent

 patent and whether they are willing to pay more for it (see item 5).

 Finally, the proprietor’s obligation to pay the full single renewal fee for the whole life of the unitary patent has to be taken into account, whereas the bundle patent allows decreasing the financial burden during the term of the patent by allowing it to lapse in individual designated states.

-For the patentee, the route to the UPC has the advantage that he can enforce the unitary patent and the European bundle patent in one single procedure with effect in all states for which the UPCA has entered into force.
-Whereas this increases the economic impact of the patent, it implies at the same time the indispensable risk that the patent may be invalidated in one single procedure for its whole territory, be it in isolated revocation proceedings, be it in infringement proceedings in which a counterclaim for revocation has been raised.
-After revocation, there is still a second chance in appeal proceedings before the Court of Appeal in Luxembourg.
-However, different from the present situation, there is no chance to save the patent in another country before another court.
-This argument (“all eggs in one basket”) was also used after entry into force of the EPC.
-It seems, however, not to have deterred users from applying for European patents.
+For the patentee, the route to the UPC has the advantage that they can enforce the unitary patent and the European bundle patent in one single procedure with effect in all states for which the UPCA has entered into force.
+While this increases the economic impact of the patent, it implies at the same time the indispensable risk that the patent may be invalidated in one single procedure for its whole territory, be it in isolated revocation proceedings, be it in infringement proceedings in which a counterclaim for revocation has been raised (“all eggs in one basket”).

-The plaintiff can hardly expect to have judges coming from his national jurisdiction with which he is familiar attend the central division.
-At the central division, the principle of geographical distribution of staff will have a significant effect because it can be applied to the local and regional division only to a limited extent.
-In the latter divisions, there will be a majority of judges from countries with experienced national patent courts.
+The plaintiff, however, can hardly expect judges coming from their national jurisdiction with which they are familiar to attend the central division.
+At the central division, the principle of geographical distribution of staff will have a significant effect.
+While judges from countries with experienced national patent courts will mainly work in local and regional divisions, the central division will primarliy be comprised of judges from other countries.
 This may have the consequence that more judges from other countries will sit in the central division.